 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 How does your liver process medications and alcohol?

 As it does for many medications, your body metabolizes acetaminophen in the liver.
-When you take the recommended dosage, most of the medication is converted by your liver into a benign substance that is removed in your urine.
+When you take the recommended dosage, most of it is converted by your liver into a benign substance that’s removed in your urine.

 Your body converts a very small byproduct of metabolized acetaminophen into a toxic substance that can be harmful to your liver.
-Luckily, a secondary substance called glutathione helps minimize the toxic effects of acetaminophen.
+Luckily, a secondary substance called glutathione helps minimize the toxic effects.